solariachip/solariachip.github.io/_posts/2023-3-20-Happiness.md

 In *Commentary to [The Secret of the Golden Flower](https://archive.org/details/in.ernet.dli.2015.175702/page/n17/mode/2up)*, psychoanalyst Carl Jung observes that
 > “the greatest and most important problems of life are all in a certain sense insoluble.
 They can never be solved, but only outgrown...
 Some higher or wider interest arose on the person’s horizon, and through this widening of view, the insoluble problem lost its urgency.
 It was not solved logically in its own terms, but faded out when confronted with a new and stronger life-tendency."

-I "outgrew" my first career in Production and Engineering where I spent 8 dreadful hours feeling like I was going nowhere, while also dealing with sexual harrassment on a day-to-day basis.
-I took a risk by being unemployed for the first time, until almost serendipitously a career in Astronomy led me across the country.
+I "outgrew" my first career where I spent 8 dreadful hours feeling like I was going nowhere, while also dealing with sexual harrassment on a day-to-day basis.
+I took a risk by being unemployed for the first time, until almost serendipitously a career back in Astronomy led me across the country.
 I sold my car, donated more than half of my belongings, and haphazardly began my adventure on the opposite coast almost a year ago on my own.

 I had to start over in finding my happiness.
 In California, where I had lived all of my life since immigrating from the Philippines, I had a potent dose of Vitamin D paired with the salty coastal air and a sick circle of supportive and like-minded friends.
 There was always something going on every weekend, and if I needed to escape, the landscapes easily transformed between lush evergreen forests or vast mountain deserts that reinvigorated my sense of awe in nature.
 This was my home.